 I just can’t get enough of this protein-packed Yogurt Berry Parfait Smoothie made gluten free with nuts, berries and yogurt.

-This smoothie is packed full of protein, is completely gluten free and grain free and is oh-so-easy to make.
+This smoothie is packed full of protein, is completely gluten-free and is oh-so-easy to make.
 And that to me makes it the ultimate in post-workout snacks or breakfast treats.

 All the warmer, sunnier weather we have been getting here (just west of Toronto) is getting to me.
 I don’t know what it is about sunshine but it just makes me want to do more.
 Run.
 Bike.
 Walk.
 Do cartwheels through the park.
 Any kind of exercise or activity out there involving the outdoors is golden to me right now.